vp237/IPO_Prediction/FinalReport.md

 ### a) <ins>Linear Regression</ins>

-Linear Regression was first attempted to predict a continuous value for the price of the post-IPO stock at closing of day 0.
-In this case, we were trying to predict the closing price of the stock at day 0.
+Linear Regression was first attempted to predict a continuous value for the increase/decrease of the post-IPO stock at closing of day 0.

 For feature engineering, we chose to transform several nominal features.
 Since CEOGender, PresidentGender, Industry and Sector are categorical data, we used one-hot-encoding in order to include them in the linear model.